upper waypoint

 “Fremont was the hub for Afghan refugees in the late ’80s and early ’90s,” said Afghan Premier FC coach Musa Mojaddedi, who first joined the team as a player more than two decades ago.
 “There were even parts of Fremont known as ‘Little Kabul.’”

-“The team is not just open to Afghan players,” Mojaddedi said.
+“The team is not just open to Afghan players,” said Mojaddedi.
 “It’s open to diversity, no matter your race, culture, background, or religion.”

-Afghan Premier’s home field is at Fremont’s Ohlone College and while their league’s season has begun, the team has postponed their games till the first week of April to accommodate the players observing the holy month of Ramadan.
-The date of this year’s first home game will be announced on their social media.
+Afghan Premier’s home field is at Fremont’s Ohlone College, and while their league’s season began earlier, the team postponed their games till the first week of April to accommodate the players observing the holy month of Ramadan.

 El Farolito SC